 “Ministers in Westminster still have the opportunity to see the writing on the wall and do the right thing by nursing.”

-He added: “No nurse ever wants to take industrial action but nothing is off the table for our members.
-Nursing staff may feel they have no other choice to protect patient safety.”
+She added: “No nurse ever wants to take industrial action, but nothing is off the table for our members.
+Nursing staff might feel they have no other choice to protect patient safety.”

-The college said nurses must be given an immediate, “substantial” pay rise, following a wait of three months for a Government decision.
+The college said nurses must be given an immediate, “substantial” pay rise, having been waiting three months for a government decision.

 The RCN said a survey of almost 1,500 people in England showed public support for nursing staff taking industrial action has risen sharply.

-In May, 42% of respondents said they were “very! or “quite” likely to support nurses taking industrial action over their pay.
+In May, 42 per cent of respondents said they were “very” or “quite” likely to support nurses taking industrial action over their pay.